-I was involved in an accident with my Jaguar.
-The car was 9-years old and was beginning to breakdown but I still liked it very much.
-The repairs were proving costly, still I hung on.
-At the time, I was driving slowly, 30-mph, but I ran a red light.
-I hit the car turning left.
-I got out of the car and talked to the other driver.
-We were both just fine.
-I was shocked but grateful.
-I stayed composed, almost removed from a situation that thirty-years before would have left me rattled and upset.
+I was involved in an automobile accident with my Jaguar.
+The car was 9-years old, at the time, and was beginning to breakdown but I still adored the car.
+The repairs were proving costly, but still I hung on.
+Finally, I was driving slowly one evening heading home at 30-mph, but I ran a red light.
+I hit the car turning left - the first accident that was ever my fault.
+I got out of the car and checked with the other driver; we were both fine.
+I was shocked at what happened but grateful. throughout, I stayed composed, almost removed from a situation that thirty-years before would have left me rattled and upset.
 Since my car had to be towed, my son picked me up and took me home.

-Another time, many years previously, I had a storage unit in Phoenix that I had kept for over twenty-years.
-It held boxes of company accounting records (way before computers), boxes of awards and trophies, bits of office furniture and some personal items I had tucked away, as well.
-Actually, the furniture included a beautiful 8-panel Coromandel Chinese screen, a large partner’s desk and credenza, made of fabulous antique burlwood from Europe, a small bookcase and a few other odds and ends.
+One other time, many years before, I had a storage unit in Phoenix that I had rented for over twenty-years.
+That unit held boxes of my company's accounting records (way before computers), boxes of awards and trophies, bits of office furniture and some personal items I had tucked away, as well.
+Actually, the furniture included a beautiful 8-panel Coromandel Chinese screen, a large antique partner’s desk and credenza, made of fabulous antique burlwood from Europe, a small bookcase and a few other odds and ends.